James D. Stamey, Ph.D., Graduate Programs Director

 • 5360 Bayesian Methods for Data Analysis

 My principal area of research is in parameter estimation when data is subject to measurement error.
 This has application in areas as diverse as marketing, economics, epidemiology, and political science.
 Recent dissertations I have worked on have been inspired by current pharmaceutical research as well as problems in econometrics.
 Working on problems driven by real life applications is both exciting for me and a great opportunity for our students.

 Outside of statistics I enjoy spending time with my family, watching and playing tennis, and attending Baylor sporting events.
-I am a member of Emmanuel Anglican Church.
+I am a member of Christ (Anglican) Church.

 Chin, Y. N., Song, J. J., & Stamey, J. D. (2017).
 A Bayesian approach to misclassified binary response: Female employment and intimate partner violence in urban India.
 Applied Economics Letters, To appear.

 Stamey, J. D., Beavers, D. P., & Sherr, M. E. (2017).
 Bayesian Analysis and Design for Joint Modeling of Two Binary Responses With Misclassification.
 Sociological Methods & Research, To appear.